risk-first/website/menagerie/Software-Dependency-Risk.md

 ### Risks Mitigated

-We've looked in-depth at how introducing software dependencies mitigates [Complexity Risk]().
-But, you can mitigate _all kinds of risk_ with [Software Dependencies]().
+So far, we've considered only how [Software Dependencies]() can alleviate complexity from our codebases.
+But with [Software Dependencies]() we can construct dependency networks to give us all kinds of features and mitigate all kinds of risk.

 Let's look at some:

 |Risk                                                 |Examples of Software Mitigating That Risk                                |
 |-----------------------------------------------------|-------------------------------------------------------------------------|